Potassium hydroxide: Manufacture

 Historically, KOH was made by adding potassium carbonate to a strong solution of calcium hydroxide (slaked lime).
 The salt metathesis reaction results in precipitation of solid calcium carbonate, leaving potassium hydroxide in solution:

 Filtering off the precipitated calcium carbonate and boiling down the solution gives potassium hydroxide ("calcinated or caustic potash").
 This method of producing potassium hydroxide remained dominant until the late 19th century, when it was largely replaced by the current method of electrolysis of potassium chloride solutions.
 The method is analogous to the manufacture of sodium hydroxide (see chloralkali process):

 Hydrogen gas forms as a byproduct on the cathode; concurrently, an anodic oxidation of the chloride ion takes place, forming chlorine gas as a byproduct.
 Separation of the anodic and cathodic spaces in the electrolysis cell is essential for this process.

 Uses

 KOH and NaOH can be used interchangeably for a number of applications, although in industry, NaOH is preferred because of its lower cost.

+Purity requirements

+Manufactured KOH are used in various applications that need various purities.
+For industrial uses, like cleaning metals or treating waste gases, only 90% purity, minimal, is required.
+Food grade ones also require 90%, except it must have arsenic less than 3 ppm and lead less than 5 ppm.
+KOH at this purity is used to debitterate olive and the manufacture of cocoa.
+Electronic grade ones which are used to etch semiconductors and treat silicon wafers in photovoltaic cells require at least 99.9% purity and less than 1 ppm for total metal ion concentration.
+Reagent level ones that are used in pharmaceutical applications and professional analytical labs require purity higher than 99.99% and heavy metal less than 0.1 ppm for safety to use.

 Catalyst for hydrothermal gasification process

 In industry, KOH is a good catalyst for hydrothermal gasification process.
 In this process, it is used to improve the yield of gas and amount of hydrogen in process.
-For example, production of coke (fuel) from coal often produces much coking wastewater.
+For example, production of coke from coal often produces much coking wastewater.
 In order to degrade it, supercritical water is used to convert it to the syngas containing carbon monoxide, carbon dioxide, hydrogen and methane.
-Using pressure swing adsorption, we could separate various gases and then use power-to-gas technology to convert them to fuel.
+Using pressure swing adsorption, various gases could be separated, and then power-to-gas technology is used to convert them to fuel.
 On the other hand, the hydrothermal gasification process could degrade other waste such as sewage sludge and waste from food factories.